Last Updated on July 2, 2026 by Daniel Globe

 Mimì Alla Ferrovia for Traditional Naples Cuisine

 If Mimì alla Ferrovia gives you Naples in its most heartfelt, familiar form, George Restaurant lifts the experience to the rooftop.
-You step into the Grand Hotel Parker and enter a Michelin star experience that feels refined yet open, where contemporary and traditional Campanian flavors meet with quiet confidence.
+On the sixth floor of the Grand Hotel Parker’s, George now holds two Michelin stars — the first restaurant in Naples to reach that level — under Chef Domenico Candela, who blends French technique with Campanian tradition.

 | What to Expect | Why It Matters |